johnkhub/Core/Service/src/test/java/za/co/imqs/api/README.md

 Pre-conditions
 --------------
-1. An auth user with a name and password of `test`
+1. An auth user with a name and password of `dev`
 2. Being integration tests, they require soem of the services in the stack to be running.
 These would typically be started in Docker.
     * Auth
     * Router